truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 ));
 ```
 ###_bitFlags_InitStates_ ![Enum][enum]
-Used for webble initation states (Bitwise Flags).
-This is in all known cases completely irrelevant for a Webble developer and can be ignored, but if ever a reason to track these states occure, then these are the different states available.
+Used for webble initiation states (Bitwise Flags).
+This is in all known cases completely irrelevant for a Webble developer and can be ignored, but if ever a reason to track these states occur, then these are the different states available.

 ####Enum.bitFlags_InitStates